Cueto, López combine for 3-hitter as Chisox down Astros 7-0 - WHIZ News

 TRAINER’S ROOM

-Astros: SS Aledmys Díaz left the game after five innings with discomfort in his left shoulder. … RHP Jake Odorizzi, who has been out since May 16 with a left leg injury, threw 35 pitches off the mound before the game.
+Astros: Baker said Alvarez suffered an undisclosed injury on his final swing in the seventh inning and that he was being evaluated. … SS Aledmys Díaz left the game after five innings with discomfort in his left shoulder. … RHP Jake Odorizzi, who has been out since May 16 with a left leg injury, threw 35 pitches off the mound before the game.
 Odorizzi said he felt good and could begin a rehabilitation assignment soon.

 CLIMBING THE CHARTS